-If you do choose to take them off to shower or swim (or sleep!) just remember to put them back on.
+If you do choose to take them off to shower, swim, or sleep just remember to put them back on.
 I find it’s sometimes easier to keep them on for the entirety of your vacation so you don’t risk leaving them on the nightstand or bathroom vanity.
 When I do take them off in my hotel room I often will fasten them around the strap of my purse so I absolutely do not forget to take them with me into the parks!

-13. Can I do Disney World without MagicBands?
+13. Can I do Disney World (or Disneyland) without MagicBands?

 By now you are probably pretty sold on the convenience factor of MagicBands.
 But are they a must-have for a Disney vacation?
 No. If they aren’t in your budget to purchase them (or just aren’t your thing), it’s entirely possible to do a Disney vacation without MagicBands.

 What do you use instead (besides the obvious like cash or credit cards)?
 Disney now has several alternatives, depending on the function you are trying to complete.
 All of these options are also free.